Widow of the waterfront

 The years have bent the widow's spine and put a hump upon her back.
 Her white hair is so thin that the pink of her scalp shows through.
 Scar tissue covers her cheeks, from where she had the slave tattoos cut off upon being freed.
 Her eyes are bright and black.

-The widow of the waterfront was once a former pleasure slave taught the ways of the seven sighs in Yunkai.
+The widow of the waterfront was once a pleasure slave taught the way of the seven sighs in Yunkai.
 She was purchased by a Triarch of Volantis named Vogarro.
 Vogarro fell in love with her and freed her, raising a great scandal by marrying her.

 Vogarro owned piers, storehouses, brokered cargoes, changed money and insured shipowners against the hazards of the sea.
-When he died thirty-two years ago she took over his business.
+When he died in 268 AC she took over his business.
 She had to sell his manse because no freedman may live within the Black Wall in eastern Volantis, regardless of wealth.
 She took up residence at the Merchant's House west of the Rhoyne and set up her business in its common room.
 Her bodyguards are known as the widow's sons.

 A Dance with Dragons